-Outcomes Outputs Performance Indicators (PIs) Performance Benchmarks/Targets improving prin affordab education principle. universal access to and participation of all children ole, quality early childhood program(s), including that: erable and disadvantaged ren have access to, and cipate in, an affordable, Implementing accessible, quality early childhood education programs which meet the needs of parents and communities at a cost which does not present a barrier to participation, particularly for vulnerable and disadvantaged Teacher Qualifications 1.
+Outco mes Outputs Performance Indicators (PIs) Performance Benchmarks/Targets Providing universal access to and improving participation of all children in affordable, quality early childhood education program(s), including that: i. vulnerable and disadvantaged children have access to and important participation. which meet the needs of parents and communities at a cost which does not present a barrier to participation, particularly for vulnerable and disadvantaged children.
+Teacher Qualifications 1.
 The proportion of early childhood education programs delivered by a degree qualified early childhood teacher who meets the NQF requirements.
-Access to Quality Program 95 per cent. ii.
-Indige to, an ty early childhood education ram; enous children have access nd participate in, an dable, quality early children.
-Delivering strategies and actions targeting the participation of vulnerable and disadvantaged children.
-2. The proportion of children enrolled in quality early childhood education program(s) in the year before full-time school.
-2.1 95 per cent of children; 2.2 95 per cent of Indigenous children; and 2.3 95 per cent of vulnerable and disadvantaged children. and iii. all Inc remo hood education program; digenous four-year-olds in ote communities have access orly childhood education.
-Delivering strategies and actions targeting the participation of Indigenous children, including in remote areas.
+Access to Quality Program 95 per cent. ii. quality early childhood education program; Indigenous children have access to, and participate in, an affordable, quality early Delivering strategies and actions targeting the participation of vulnerable and disadvantaged children.
+Delivering strategies and actions 2.
+The proportion of children enrolled in quality early childhood education program(s) in the year before full-time school.
+2.1 95 per cent of children; 2.2 95 per cent of Indigenous children; and 2.3 95 per cent of vulnerable and disadvantaged children. iii. childhood education program; and all Indigenous four-year-olds in remote communities have access to early childhood education. targeting the participation of Indigenous children, including in remote areas.
 Access to a Quality 600 hour Program 3.
 The proportion of children enrolled in quality early childhood education program(s) for 600 hours per year, in the year before full-time school.
 3.1 95 per cent of children; 3.2 95 per cent of Indigenous children; and 3.3 95 per cent of vulnerable and disadvantaged children.
 Attendance 4.
 The proportion of enrolled children who attend quality early childhood education program(s) for 600 hours per year, in the year before full-time school.
 Annual targets agreed in Implementation Plans taking into account a jurisdiction's starting point and moving to 90 per cent over time

-\ Since 1 January 2014, changes to the NQF resulted in a requirement that all long day care and preschool services providing care must have access to an early childhood teacher (see www.acecqa.gov.au/higher-qualifications).
-Consequently, for the purpose of this Agreement PI 1 is taken as achieved.
+^{} Since 1 January 2014, changes to the NQF resulted in a requirement that all long day care and preschool services providing care must have access to an early childhood teacher (see www.acecqa.gov.au/higher-qualifications).
+Consequently, for the purpose of this Agreement Pl 1 is taken as achieved.